MrHistamine/Caster/README.md

 Caster - A Plex Channel
 ==========================================

 Caster is a channel for the Plex Media Server & Center suite of software programs.
-This channel allows you to create casters (reall just channels) that launch external applications.
+This channel allows you to create casters (really just channels) that launch external applications.

 Installation
 ==========================================
-NOTE:  For directions containing illustrations, download the "Caster_Installation_Instructions.pdf", under the "Documentation" folder.
+NOTE:  For illustrated directions, see the document entitled "Caster_Installation_Instructions.pdf", under the "Documentation" folder.

 1. On the computer system running Plex Media Server (PMS), right-click on its tray icon, and select "Open Plug-ins Folder".